avinal/avinal.github.io/static/content/posts/gsoc/meeting-9.md

 ---
-title: Coding Week 8 Meeting
-date: 2021-07-30 22:47
-tags: [gsoc, FOSSology]
 category: gsoc
+date: 2021-07-30T22:47:00
-description: "This week I implemented CMake packaging configuration for FOSSology.
+description: This week I implemented CMake packaging configuration for FOSSology.
   The new configuration fixes issue with previous packaging configurations.
-It also retains the component wise installation features."
+It also retains the component wise installation features.
-image: "/images/tech-wallpaper-10.webp"
+image: /images/tech-wallpaper-10.webp
+tags:
+- gsoc
+- FOSSology
+title: Coding Week 8 Meeting
 ---

 This week I implemented CMake packaging configuration for FOSSology.
 The new configuration fixes issue with previous packaging configurations.
 It also retains the component wise installation features.